Don Jon

 Don Jon is a 2013 American romantic comedy-drama film written and directed by Joseph Gordon-Levitt in his feature-length directorial debut.
 It stars Gordon-Levitt, Scarlett Johansson, and Julianne Moore.
 The supporting cast includes Rob Brown, Glenne Headly, Brie Larson, and Tony Danza.
 The film follows a man whose porn addiction gives him unrealistic romantic and sexual expectations, prompting him to search for happiness and intimacy with his potential true love.

 Don Jon premiered at the Sundance Film Festival on January 18, 2013, and was released by Relativity Media in the United States on September 27.
-It grossed $41 million worldwide on a budget of $3–5.5 million and received generally positive reviews from critics.
+It grossed $41 million worldwide on a budget of $5 million and received generally positive reviews from critics.

 Plot

-Jon Martello is a young Italian-American bartender and modern-day Don Juan living in New Jersey.
+Jon Martello is a young Italian-American bartender and a modern-day Don Juan living in New Jersey.
 He enjoys his independent lifestyle, which consists of working out, maintaining his apartment, driving his 1972 Chevrolet Chevelle SS, going to church with his family, engaging in casual sex, and excessively masturbating to hardcore pornography.
 Though he claims to enjoy sex, he finds it inferior to porn and even finds his daily life interrupted by flashbacks of watching porn.

 While at a nightclub with his friends, Jon meets Barbara Sugarman, a beautiful woman from an affluent background.
 Despite flirting, she declines his offer for a one-night stand.
 Jon becomes interested in her, hoping that sex with her will be more satisfying than his usual hookups, and asks her out after finding her on Facebook.
 Barbara insists on a more serious relationship, which proceeds for over a month and without sex.
 She pushes Jon to take an evening community college class to obtain a career outside the service industry, and he indulges her love of romance films, which he dismisses as fantasy.
 They meet each other's friends and families, and Jon's parents are immediately smitten by her and hope the two will marry.

 Jon and Barbara finally have sex, but he is still dissatisfied.
 She catches him watching porn and is disgusted, but he convinces her it was a joke email sent by a friend.
 As she spends more time at his home, he resorts to watching porn on his cell phone.
 He takes great satisfaction in cleaning his apartment, but Barbara considers it beneath him and insists he have her family's maid do it.
 At his class, Jon catches his middle-aged classmate Esther crying alone; when she sits next to him to explain herself, she sees porn on his phone.
 She later shocks him by showing him an erotic video which she believes depicts sex in a healthier way.
 Barbara discovers the porn in Jon's laptop browser history, causing a fight; he insists that all men watch porn, but she breaks up with him.